lcrespom/Modulator/README.md

 - UI
 	- Proper Bootstrap popups instead of crappy browser popups (alert/cofirm/prompt)
+	- Parameters panel
-	- Center parameters horizontally in parameters panel
+		- Center parameters horizontally
+		- Adapt space between parameters according to number of parameters.
+			Then Compressor will be able to use its 6th parameter.
 		- Use cool knobs for parameters instead of default browser sliders
 	- Help
 		- General help button explaining how to connect etc.
 		- Description of each node